Not enough space, time, money for an animal of your own?

 So she was rescued and rehabilitation commenced … why is it likely that she will now remain at BAR?
 Well sadly the physical damage that the donkeys caused means that she has a permanent deformity in the area under her tail so her health will need monitoring for the foreseeable future.

 Coffee unfortunately also suffers from sweet itch 🙁 We were hoping initially that the scratching was just as a result of the huge lice burden she had but sadly it was not.
-In time we hope to find the product that works for Coffee to give her relief from the itching but until then like previous sweet itch victims that have come into our care it will be a case of trial & error this summer.
+In time we hope to find the product that works for Coffee to give her relief from the itching but until then like previous sweet itch victims that have come into our care it will be a case of trial & error until we find the product which will work best for her.

 Coffee is a lovely little mare who is still a bit apprehensive about being handled but we are sure with time she will come to realise that she has no need to fear us.